 - Finally, choose “Recent Migration” and follow the simple steps that you did when setting up the full process.

-For more information about recent data after migration, check this article!
+Last but not least, for more information about recent data after migration, check this article!

 5. Change DNS and switch domain

-After Magento to WooCommerce migration is successful, The next important thing is changing DNS and switching domain.
+After Magento to WooCommerce migration is successful, the next important thing is changing DNS and switching domain.
 Domain name System (DNS) translates domain names to IP addresses so browsers can load Internet resources.

 Why do you need to change DNS?

-Your DNS settings provide the link between your custom domain name and the IP address of the network.
+Because your DNS settings provide the link between your custom domain name and the IP address of the network.
 When you set up a custom domain, or when Server changes its IP address, you will need to change your DNS settings to point to the new IP address.
 If you are new to eCommerce, some of these terms and features may seem confusing.

-LitExtension offers a reliable Change DNS and switches domain service for a single fee, check it out here.
+On the other hand, LitExtension offers a reliable Change DNS and switches domain service for a single fee, check it out here.

 In summary, this article has shown you how to migrate from Magento to WooCommerce with LitExtension and provide you a checklist after migration.
 I hope that it can help you plan the migration from Magento to WooCommerce more easily and accurately.